flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

 - if you are willing to risk it run: `minimal-priming.sh` for minimal installation.
 - Or when daring: `advanced-priming.sh` for complete from the ground up linux installation and hardening.

+Copy a script to a locaton on your server (usually: /usr/local/bin/ or /root/) and then make it executable:

+  `chmod +x yourscript.sh`

 Check the scripts, some things might break if you are not careful.
 Enter all details in both .sh scripts before running it.
 No warranty is given. **Things might break.**